LS4GAN/uvcgan4slats/README.md

 Detector Simulations with Differing Response Models_.

 In the second [part](#train-your-own-model), we provide a tutorial on how to apply `UVCGAN` to any domain translation problem.
-The intention of this part is to provide you with a roadmap for adapting `UVCGAN` for your project.
+This part intends to provide you with a roadmap for adapting `UVCGAN` for your project.
 Please don't hesitate to contact us if you encounter any challenges in the process.